AstroNvim/docs/docs/Configuration/autocmds.md

   good configuration APIs. `AstroColorScheme` is triggered after we finish applying these custom highlights when a new colorscheme is applied.

+- `AstroFile`: AstroNvim uses this autocmd event for lazy loading plugins on the first real file opened for editing.
+This can also be used by the user.
+  This event fires every time a file is opened with a non-empty filename.

+- `AstroGitFile`: AstroNvim uses this autocmd event for lazy loading git related plugins.
+This event fires every time a file is opened that is in a git tracked directory.

 - `AstroLspSetup`: AstroNvim has a lot of internal tooling surrounding setting up handlers for the interal LSP mechanisms. `AstroLspSetup` is triggered when we have finished setting up these handlers and configuring `lspconfig`.